OulanB/OricJS/README.md

 - click on screen to display/hide tape overlay

 Tape :
-- looad eject a tap file : some info are displayed
+- load/eject a tap file : some info are displayed
 - << & >> skip to prev/next part on tape
 - play/stop is auto when CLOAD"